(For more general services, such as presenting, please scroll down to the bottom of the page)

 And if you’d like to schedule a talk, please write me with dates and times that work for you.
 Or, just feel free to call me on my cell at 646.318.7072.
 I’m looking for a new home base that will bring some lucky U.S. school district a lot of positive press, feedback, karma, and results.

 In thanks for your consideration,

 In addition to his work as an author, Executive Director, School Consultant and Spokesperson, Michael John Carley has consulted for foundations, journalists, television producers, playwrights, politicians, actors, law firms, and (through ASTEP) the D&I personnel and HR departments of Fortune 500 companies.

-He speaks mostly on the subjects of "Old Ways of Looking at the Spectrum vs. New Ways...," Transitioning, Disclosure, Workplace Behaviors, and Sexuality; and he occasionally serves as a weekly, one-on-one peer mentor for special individuals.
+He speaks mostly on the subjects of "Old Ways of Looking at the Spectrum vs. New Ways...," Transitioning, Disclosure, Sexuality, and a broad array of Employment issues; and he occasionally serves as a weekly, one-on-one peer mentor for special individuals.
 To inquire about any of these services, please use the contact form.